thingsboard/thingsboard.github.io/docs/pe/edge/use-cases/manage-alarms-rpc-requests.md

         title: 'Open <b>All</b> device group.'
     2:
         image: /images/pe/edge/use-cases/manage-alarms/copy-access-token-item-3.png
-        title: 'Click on the <b>Air Conditioner</b> device row in the table to open device details.'
+        title: 'Click on the the <b>Air Conditioner</b> device row in the table to open device details.'
     3:
         image: /images/pe/edge/use-cases/manage-alarms/copy-access-token-item-4.png
-        title: 'Click on <b>Copy access token</b>.
+        title: 'Click on the <b>Copy access token</b>.
 Token will be copied to your clipboard.
 Save it to a safe place.'

 copyAccessTokenDht22:
     0: